Aliases for PPP1R9B Gene

 Previous HGNC Symbols for PPP1R9B Gene

 This gene encodes a scaffold protein that functions as a regulatory subunit of protein phosphatase 1a.
 Expression of this gene is particularly high in dendritic spines, suggesting that the encoded protein may play a role in receiving signals from the central nervous system.
 The encoded protein has putative tumor suppressor function and decreased expression has been observed in tumors. [provided by RefSeq, Feb 2014]

 GeneCards Summary for PPP1R9B Gene

 PPP1R9B (Protein Phosphatase 1, Regulatory Subunit 9B) is a Protein Coding gene.
-Diseases associated with PPP1R9B include schizophrenia and limbic encephalitis.
-Among its related pathways are ERK Signaling and GPCR Pathway.
+Diseases associated with PPP1R9B include limbic encephalitis.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and GPCR Pathway.
 GO annotations related to this gene include actin binding and protein phosphatase 1 binding.
 An important paralog of this gene is PPP1R9A.

 UniProtKB/Swiss-Prot for PPP1R9B Gene